noahc3/Homebrew-Guide/faq.rst

 When a new firmware update is released, you should always wait for SDSetup and/or SDFilesSwitch to add support for it, or if a trusted source says it is safe.
 New firmware versions can also bring unwanted telemetry.
 Ultimately, whether or not you update is up to you.

-**As of writing, the latest firmware version is 6.2.0.
-It is currently completely safe to update as long as you are using Kosmos/SDFiles v11.5+ or a bundle from SDSetup downloaded after December 8th 2018.**
+**As of writing, the latest firmware version is 8.1.0.
+It is currently completely safe to update as long as you are using Atmosphere v0.9.1 or a bundle from SDSetup downloaded after June 26th 2019.**

 ........